MattStultz/extrusiongen/README.md

 TODO
 ----
+[2013-10-15]
+ - The 'Merge Meshes' STL option should be included into the settings import/export.

 [2013-09-24]
  - The bezier scaling by bounding-box works so far but there is a boundary required to avoid the path to be scale to width=0 or height=0.
+ - [DONE 2013-10-15]
- - The mm-measurements are not yet applied to the STL models.
+   The mm-measurements are not yet applied to the STL models.
  - The bezier-Settings file should also store scaling and draw offset.
    When loading a file these settings should be restored so the bezier